corbosiny/Gym-Retro-Tournament-Engine/README.md

 ### Preparing the Cores

 Retroarch needs a core of the architecture it is trying to simulate.
-The Street Fighter ROM we are working with is for the Sega Genisis.
-Retro actually has a built in core that can be copy and pasted into Retroarchs core folder and this is their recommended installation method.
+Retro actually has a built in cores that can be copy and pasted into Retroarchs core folder and this is their recommended installation method.
 However finding the retroarch installation folder can be difficult and so can finding the cores in the Retro library.
 Instead open up Retroarch and go into Load Core.
 Inside Load Core scroll down and select download core.
 Scroll way down until you see genesis_plus_gx_libretro.so.zip and install it.
 Now go back to the main menu and select Load Content.
-Navigate to the Street Fighter folder at the top level of the repo and load the rom.md file.
-From here the game should load up correctly.
+Navigate to the stable directory containing the game folders in the retro installation path and load the rom inside the specific game fodler you want to play.

 ### Saving states